MistyCommunity/Documentation/src/content/docs/skills/local-skill-architecture.md

 ## Starting & Stopping an On-Robot Skill

 Currently, you must use Misty's REST API to trigger an on-robot skill to start or stop.
-You can use the Skill Runner interface or a REST client like Postman to send these commands, or you can write your own code to send the command from an external device.
+You can use the Skill Runner interface or a REST client like Postman to send `RunSkill` and `CancelSkill` commands, or you can write your own code to send these commands from an external device.

 To start a skill, send the `RunSkill POST` command with the following syntax.
 Note that the `Skill` value must be the same as the `Name` value for the skill in its JSON `meta` file.